 Not all land trusts are created equal.
 There are a myriad of trusts available on the Internet that purport to be good in all fifty states.
 This is false.
 A principal defect of trusts marketed over the Internet is failure to consider or comply with Property Code section 5.061 et seq. pertaining to executory contracts.
 Some attempt to create liens that are unenforceable in Texas.
 Many involve complex, exotically-named transactional documentation with "fill-in-the-blank@ forms, a sure indicator that they are junk.
 The place to get a valid Texas land trust is from an experienced Texas asset protection lawyer who knows what he or she is doing in this area.

-However, since the real estate crash, title companies have become suspicious, if not outright hostile, to land trust transactions, so this is a factor that must be considered when considering the use of land trusts (anonymous or not) as a principal feature of one's business model.
-They are perhaps better left to the occasional transaction which suits their use.
+However, since the real estate crash, title companies have become suspicious, if not outright hostile, to land trust transactions, so this is a factor that must be considered when considering the use of land trusts (anonymous or not) as a principal feature of one's business model—at least if one if going to involve a title company in such transactions.

 Information in this article is provided for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 No attorney-client relationship is created by the offering of this article.
 This firm does not represent you unless and until it is expressly retained in writing to do so.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well, since we do not give tax advice.